-This development poses a once-in-a-generation opportunity to leverage the development and build a long-term positive legacy to make improvements in Seattle’s central neighborhoods.
+The WSCC Addition poses a once-in-a-generation opportunity to build a long-term positive legacy of improvements and connections in Seattle’s central neighborhoods.

 PUBLIC PARKS AND OPEN SPACES